eclipse-archived/ceylon-lang.org/documentation/1.2/reference/tool/project.md

 <!-- lang: none -->
     ./modules/com/example/thing

-If you then look at what was described for each of the above directories, what are their inputs and what do they generate you end up with the following list that matches what was shown at the very top:
+If you then look at what was described for each of the above directories, what their inputs are and what they generate, you end up with the following list that matches what was shown at the very top:

 <!-- lang: none -->